globewalldesk/revuu/README.md

 `TasklistController` and `TasklistView` in `TaskList` class; removed global inclusion from revuu.rb.
 Fixed very bad (inadvertantly deleted tasks!) bug introduced when switching to 0-9 in task list view.
-Thoroughly refactored revuu.rb, settings methods (now located in settings_helper.rb), and added edge case logic for missing settings.
-Also refactored `TaskList` class and both modules, fixing bugs, thereby loading the tasklist instantly (as before), making the tasklist UX more consistent, etc. Consolidated `Task` class methods, as well as all methods used in creating new tasks, in a brand new task_factory.rb helper); also, refactored all task-creation methods.
+Thoroughly refactored `revuu.rb`, settings methods (now located in settings_helper.rb), and added edge case logic for missing settings.
+Also refactored `TaskList` class and both modules, fixing bugs, thereby loading the tasklist instantly (as before), making the tasklist UX more consistent, etc. Consolidated `Task` class methods, as well as all methods used in creating new tasks, in a brand new `task_factory.rb` helper); also, refactored all task-creation methods.

 ### 2.6

-Continued refactoring class Task.
-Renamed helpers/ to lib/.
-Included TaskController and TaskView in class Task, so they're no longer globals.
+Continued refactoring class `Task`.
+Renamed `helpers/` to `lib/`.
+Included `TaskController` and `TaskView` in class `Task`, so they're no longer globals.
 Fixed bugs.
+Very little change in task view and editing functionality.